 The CLBSJ collects books and periodicals (and may consider accepting materials in other formats) which relate to its mission of providing resources related to the Bible, issues of social justice, or the intersection of the two.
-In select cases, works that represent the antithesis of our mission will be considered on an individual basis, since they may aid in understanding mindsets that lead to injustice.
+We prioritize the collection of volumes by authors who are members of marginalized or underrepresented communities.

 The CLBSJ collects materials in two major subject areas:

 Materials relating to the Bible and Social Justice comprise a major component of the collection.
 The CLBSJ collects works relating primarily to the religions of Christianity, Judaism and Islam.
 However, materials pertaining to peace and justice in other religious traditions will also be considered.
 The Bible in its ecological, historical, economic, social, and cultural contexts is a basic focus of the collection, along with Parabiblical materials and works on the history and methods of biblical interpretation.
 Texts in all ancient languages as well as reference works (lexicons, dictionaries, grammars, concordances, geographical and historical atlases etc.) are included in the collection, as are works in the related disciplines of history, the classics, philology, and philosophy.
 Works on religion in general, including comparative cultural systems, belief systems, worldviews; sacred traditions; theology (systematic, historical, moral, practical); and religious movements are likewise included.

 The Social Sciences comprise another main component of the library.
 This entails works in the disciplines of ethnology, anthropology, sociology, folklore, cultural studies, communication, linguistics, psychology, economics, political science, law, education; studies on peace and justice and on movements including peasant revolts, socialism, communism, and anarchism.

 The CLBSJ also collects materials pertaining to the Bible and Social Justice which fall into several minor subject areas: